Melanie is an alumna from MA Fashion Media Production, now working in fashion journalism in Beirut.

 How did you find your time at LCF?

 In one word, invaluable.
-The classes were of course of a high caliber, but the real learning experience took place beyond the classroom through the acquaintances you made in a pool of very talented and passionate people.
+The classes were of course of a high calibre, but the real learning experience took place beyond the classroom through the acquaintances you made in a pool of very talented and passionate people.
 The program offers fascinating talks and seminars with trailblasers from the industry and lets you delve into its awesome library.
 My MA at LCF opened so many doors for me, but mainly allowed me to realise what the focal points of my career should be.

 How was the teaching?

 The program was conceived in a way that is perfectly adequate for postgraduate students.
-The teachers have made their mark on the industry, they’ve written books, collaborated with key designers among other endeavors.
+The teachers have made their mark on the industry, they’ve written books, collaborated with key designers among other endeavours.
 Students were given a lot of freedom within their responsibilities; their ideas were valued and they were encouraged to carry on with their projects no matter how ambitious they might have seemed.

 What are the three things you took away from your experience at LCF?